Why an SBA Loan?

 The SBA 504 loan program offers small business loans at competitive interest rates and terms that might normally be reserved for larger, more established businesses.
 With SBA 504 loans, clients can finance up to 40% of their fixed asset projects at a long-term, low fixed rates.
 By using the SBA 504 program, banks can better manage risk and offer other products and services for growing businesses.

-504 loans require between 10% and 20% down.
-Up to 90% financing allows the business owner to preserve working capital for expansion.
+- Low Down Payment: SBA 504 loans require between 10% and 20% down.
+Up to 90% financing allows the business owner to preserve working capital for other business needs.

-504 loans utilize fixed rates that are usually 1% to 2% less than conventional financing.
+- Low Fixed Rate: 504 loans utilize fixed rates that are often 1% to 2% less than conventional financing.

-Small businesses pay low monthly loan payments by utilizing 15 to 20 year amortization schedules from a first mortgage lender.
+- Low Monthly Payments: Small businesses pay low monthly loan payments by utilizing 15- to 20-year amortization schedules from a first mortgage lender.

 BEFCOR provides up to 40% of the total project cost with an affordable, fully amortized fixed-rate loan.
-The participating lender normally finances 50% of the total project cost with the borrower typically contributing as little as 10%.
+The participating lender normally finances 50% of the total project cost with the borrower typically contributing 10%.

-The SBA 504 Loan program is for small business fixed-asset financing.
-More than 99% of privately held, for-profit companies are considered small businesses for 504 and SBA guaranty loan financing purposes.
-SBA 504 loans can be used for the following needs:
+The SBA 504 Loan program finances fixed assets for small businesses.
+The majority of privately held for-profit companies are usually considered small businesses according to SBA’s definition.
+SBA 504 loans can be used for: